Vaccine alliance chief: Omicron could trigger ‘Inequity 2.0’

 “In fact, we didn’t even have donations in the original framework and way of working,” Berkley said.
 “That only occurred because of the vaccine hoarding that was occurring in wealthy countries and because of the fact that we had export bans.”

 Critics say Gavi misjudged national self-interest and wrongly bet on trying to supply the whole world through a vast new program whose long-term impact is questionable.
-They say Gavi instead should have strengthened existing vaccine distribution systems like WHO’s Americas regional body PAHO (Pan American Health Organization).
+They say focus should have been on strengthening existing vaccine distribution systems, like one through WHO’s Americas regional body PAHO (Pan American Health Organization).

+“Hindsight is 20/20 but there have been a tremendous number of shortcomings in the COVAX facility, probably many of them which could have been anticipated (by) understanding the environment and how countries with means were going to respond to this pandemic,” said MSF’s Elder.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic